kubeflow/kubeflow/releasing/hubsync/README.md

 # HubSync
 ## Syncing GCR to DockerHub

-If you are using DockerHub, copy _keys.yml.sample_ to _keys.yml_ and add the DockerHub "username" and "password".
+If you are using DockerHub, copy _keys.yaml.sample_ to _keys.yaml_ and add the DockerHub "username" and "password".

 In _hubsync.py_ you will want to change the __myRepo__ url to yours.
 If DockerHub, just your username with a "/" at the end.
 If GCR.io, then "gcr.io/<myrepo>/"